vinniefalco/LuaBridge/README.md

 All LuaBridge registrations take place in a _namespace_, which loosely resembles a C++ namespace.
 When we refer to a _namespace_ we are always talking about a namespace in the Lua sense, which is implemented using tables.
-The Lua namespace does not need to correspond to a C++ namespace; in fact no C++ namespaces need to exist at all unless you want them to.
+The namespace does not need to correspond to a C++ namespace; in fact no C++ namespaces need to exist at all unless you want them to.
 LuaBridge namespaces are visible only to Lua scripts; they are used as a logical grouping tool.
 To obtain access to the global namespace for a `lua_State* L` we use:

     getGlobalNamespace (L);